DAMO-NLP-SG/Video-LLaMA/README.md

 The training of Video-LLaMA consists of two phases,

-1. Pre-training on Webvid-2M video caption dataset with a video-to-text generation task.
+1. Pre-training on the Webvid-2M video caption dataset with a video-to-text generation task.

 2. Fine-tuning using the image-based instruction-tuning data from MiniGPT-4.